Lafatriniaina/E-commerce/README.md

 ## Database

 A e-commerce website uses <a href="https://www.sqlite.org/docs.html">SQLite</a> to manage database.
 To introduce it type the command: `php artisan migrate` and follow the steps.
+Then `php artisan db:seed` to include the fake data in the database.

 ## Laravel Sponsors